 The XG2402 we reviewed was manufactured in June 2018

 The ViewSonic XG2402 is a decent monitor for most uses.
 It is a great gaming monitor (see our recommendations for the best gaming monitors and the best gaming monitors under $300), and it is aggressively priced to beat the competition.
-See also our recommendations for the best 24-25 inch monitors.
+See also our recommendations for the best 24-25 inch monitors and the best budget monitors.

 The ViewSonic XG2402 is better than the ASUS VG248QE.
 Overall, the two are very similar, with very similar performance under most uses.
 The XG2402 supports AMD FreeSync, making it a better choice for gaming.
 The XG2402 also has better color volume.